KernelOverseer/darkly-websec/06-XSS_WITH_DATAURL/Ressources/writeup.md

-if we click to nsa image on the home page we get redirected to this page `http://10.11.100.7/?page=media&src=nsa` we can pass any data by using dataurl and it will be taked as source of the img so we can pass any java script code in to many differnt format the best way is encode as base64 `http://10.11.100.7/?page=media&src=data:text/html;base64,PHNjcmlwdD5hbGVydCgndGVzdCcpPC9zY3JpcHQ+` and we get the flag.
+if we click to nsa image on the home page we get redirected to this page `http://10.11.100.7/?page=media&src=nsa` we can pass any data by using dataurl and it will be taken as source of the img so we can pass any javascript code in to many different formats the best way is to encode it as base64 `http://10.11.100.7/?page=media&src=data:text/html;base64,PHNjcmlwdD5hbGVydCgndGVzdCcpPC9zY3JpcHQ+` and we get the flag.
 ### How to Fix :